ConDA: Unsupervised Domain Adaptation for LiDAR Segmentation via Regularized Domain Concatenation: INTRODUCTION

+The proposed domain concatenation strategy provides a better solution for model self-training via interchanged supervisions from both the source domain and the target domain.
+It is worth noting that the quality of the pseudo-labels -- and in turn the generalizability of the initial training on the source domain -- becomes essential since erroneous ``pseudo supervision" can do evil in self-training.
+We counter this problem from two perspectives as follows.
+First, the generalizability of the model can be improved by removing high-frequency noisy aliasing artifacts \cite{Impact-Anti-Aliasing,BlurPool} with careful placements of low-pass anti-aliasing filters \cite{DDAC}.
+However, empirically designing such filters is challenging in the context of UDA, since the lack of target domain ground-truth prevents any empirical experiments.
+To reduce the detrimental effect of high-frequency aliasing artifacts \cite{curriculum,spectralBias} without accessing target annotations, we propose a built-in regularization mechanism (Sec.~\ref{sec:anti-aliasing}) within each convolution block to regularize high-frequency representation learning during training, as well as to mitigate possible aliasing caused by region re-grouping.
 Furthermore, as the pseudo-labels are ``guessed" by the model trained on the source domain, it is intuitive to leverage the uncertainty \cite{Entropy-Semi-Supervised-Learning} of such ``guesses" for filtering non-confident selections.
-Entropy \cite{Entropy} -- a measure of choice freedom -- has been proved conducive in recent works for estimating prediction uncertainty \cite{vivo,Uncertainty-Aware-Pseudo-Label-Refinery}.
-Different from prior arts that implicitly minimize entropy in an adversarial way \cite{ADVENT,IntraDA}, we design an entropy aggregator (\textit{cf.}~Sec.~\ref{sec:entropy-aggregator}) which explicitly eliminates high entropy target predictions and thus improves the overall quality for the intermediate domain supervisions.
+Entropy \cite{Entropy} -- a measure of choice freedom -- has been proven conducive for estimating prediction uncertainty \cite{vivo,Uncertainty-Aware-Pseudo-Label-Refinery}.
+Different from prior arts that implicitly minimize entropy in an adversarial way \cite{ADVENT,IntraDA}, we design an entropy aggregator (Sec.~\ref{sec:entropy-aggregator}) which explicitly eliminates high entropy target predictions and thus improves the overall quality for the intermediate domain supervisions.

-Overall, this work has the following key contributions: \begin{itemize} \item We propose ConDA, a novel framework for UDA that facilitates fine-grained interactive learning in-between the source and target domains.
-To the best of our knowledge, we are the first work that explored uni-modal UDA for cross-city LiDAR segmentation, which can serve as a baseline for future research. \item We design two regularization techniques to reduce the detrimental aliasing artifacts and uncertain target predictions during model pre-training and self-training. \item We conduct comprehensive studies on the effects of our technical contributions on two challenging UDA scenarios in nuScenes \cite{nuScenes}.
-Our methods provide significant performance gains over state-of-the-art UDA approaches. \end{itemize}
+Overall, this work has the following key contributions: \begin{itemize} \item We propose ConDA, a novel framework that facilitates fine-grained interactive learning in-between domains.
+To the best of our knowledge, we are the first to explore cross-city UDA for uni-modal LiDAR segmentation, which can serve as a baseline for future research. \item We design two efficient regularization techniques to reduce detrimental aliasing artifacts and uncertain target predictions during model pre-training and self-training. \item We conduct comprehensive studies on the effects of our technical contributions on two challenging cross-city UDA scenarios.
+Our methods provide significant performance gains over state-of-the-art approaches. \end{itemize}